How Does Employee Stock Option Pool Work?

 Talk to your lawyer before deciding whether to issue options to employees.
-If you do decide to go ahead with it, Capbase makes it easy; we’ll automatically update your cap table with any options you issue investors.
+If you do decide to go ahead with it, we make it easy; Capbase automatically updates your cap table with any options you issue employees.

 Basic stock option terms

 Acquisition - When you take control of more than 50% of a company in stock and/or assets.